CIMAM Connects: Who Tells The Story?

 Biography

 Ileana Ramírez Romero is an independent researcher and curator based in Caracas, Venezuela.
 She is the founder and director of Tráfico Visual, a cultural platform dedicated to contemporary artistic discourse.
-With a background in law, she brings a multidisciplinary perspective to her work, focusing on the social, critical, and aesthetic dimensions of memory, history, gender, and diaspora.
-Her research primarily explores collaborative art practices and experimental forms within Latin America.
+With an academic background in law, she brings a multidisciplinary perspective to her work, engaging the social, critical, and aesthetic dimensions of memory, history, gender, and diaspora.
+Her research focuses on collaborative artistic practices and experimental forms emerging across Latin America.